an aphrodisiac with a powerful history

 Although it is the stunning red seeds of the pomegranate tree that are held in regard as aphrodisiac, the plant’s roots also have medicinal use in treating fever as well as in wound care.
 (Please note that pomegranate bark used medicinally should only be administered by a professional.
 In too large a dose, the tree’s bark and roots can be toxic).

 The ruby jewels of the Middle East, pomegranate fruit can be served in a multitude of ways from cocktails to desserts.
-Splash pomegranate juice in your drink for a pretty-in-pink Shirley Temple or pop seeds into champagne for a simple Christmas cocktail.
-Toss crimson kernels with fennel and balsamic for a simple, Holiday salad or make a pomegranate juice syrup for dressing up pancakes.
+Splash pomegranate juice in your drink for a pretty-in-pink Shirley Temple or pop pomegranate seeds into Champagne for a simple Christmas cocktail.
+Toss the crimson kernels with fennel and balsamic for a simple, Holiday salad or make a pomegranate juice syrup for dressing up pancakes.

 To deseed pomegranates, score the rind in several places and soak the fruit in a bowl of water.
 Then rip the flesh apart with your fingers and loosen the membranes, freeing the seeds into the bowl.
 Alternatively, break off a section of the whole, ripe fruit and tap the rind side with a spoon, coaxing the seeds to fly loose into an empty bowl.
 Or, in the true sensualist’s method, spread a pile of newspapers on the coffee table, rip the fruit apart and pop out the seeds with your fingers while watching romantic comedies from your Netflix list.